leohmoraes/devil-easy-git/README.md

 devil-easy-git
 ==============

-A set of bash scripts to easy the life of git users
+A set of bash scripts to easy the life of git users.

-With these scripts you can easy your git life.
-For example:
+With these scripts you can:

 git-commit: With these script you can perform all the process of send a modification to the server at once.
 It makes an add, commit and push, taking care of not failing merges too.